TomDangerSmith/afmetrics_collector/README.md

 For debugging, you can opt to output everything to a local file instead of sending it to the logstash server with the `-d` flag:

 `afmetrics_collector -d -vv -sjb --host -t <token> -c "<cluster>"`
-This will output .json files in your current directory, and very verbose (`-vv`) logs in `/var/log/afmetrics/afmetrics.log`.
+This will output .json files in your current directory, and very verbose (`-vv`) logs to stdout.
-I would recommend to run this from within the `/var/log/afmetrics` directory so all the stuff to look at is in one place.
+I would recommend to pipe the output to a file `afmetrics.log` by appending `>> afmetrics.log 2>&1` to the command so that the general output can be inspected as well as the json.
 A **token** is not necessary for debugging, so you can use `-d` before you have one

 ### Data Obfuscation and security